Zenlytic/zenlytic-docs/docs/4_data_modeling/3_dashboard.md

 elements:
   - model: demo
-    explore: orders
     metrics: [orders.repeat_order_rate, orders.average_order_value]
     slice_by: [orders.product]
     time_period: 30_days

   - model: demo
-    explore: orders
     metrics: [orders.repeat_order_rate]
     slice_by: [orders.product]
     cohort_by: orders.weeks_duration_firstorder_thisorder
     time_period: 30_days
 ```

 Here is an example of a dashboard file with a filter at the dashboard level, and an additional filter applied to the second plot.
-The dashboard level filter will apply to both plots when the dashboard is run and/or when the filter is changed because both plots are in the explore `orders` and the dashboard filter is in the explore `orders`.
+The dashboard level filter will apply to both plots when the dashboard is run and/or when the filter is changed.
 The second of the two plots will have an additional filter applied which filters out the `CabinSummerVideo_TikTok` campaign from the results.

 ```